-If you are looking for something stronger, either because your scars are pitted or because you want fast results, you can have a chemical face peel.
-For a chemical face peel, a strong chemical solution is applied to the face, which will cause several layers of the skin to peel off over the weeks following the peel.
-Chemical face peels produce dramatic results and will greatly improve the appearance of hyperpigmentation, fine lines, acne, and general skin texture.
-Only a dermatologist or doctor can perform a chemical peel due to their strength.
+These can only be performed by a licenced aesthetician, dermatologist or doctor because of their strength.
+However, if you are looking for something stronger, there is the option of chemical face peels!
+These are great for people who have pitted acne scars, or those who want a dramatic transformation in a relatively small amount of time.
+For a chemical face peel, a strong chemical solution is applied to the face, which will cause several layers of the skin to peel off over the days and weeks following the peel.
+Chemical face peels will greatly improve the appearance of hyperpigmentation, fine lines, acne, and general skin texture.

 Using a combination of spot treatments, exfoliation and serums, you will be able to lighten your acne scars.
 My skin is so much smoother and clearer now that I am using these products (and not picking my spots anymore!), and my spots DO NOT scar as much as they used to as I am exfoliating and brightening the skin every day as part of my skin care routine.